peterpih/tidydata/CodeBook.md

 These files will need to be in the working directory in order to properly run the assignment program.

+There are 30 subjects total with 6 activities.
+The orignal data has multiple observations for each activity byt each subject.
+The output data set will have a summary measure (mean) for each of the activities.

 ### The Program run_analysis.R

 The program run_analysis.R takes the above mentioned input files and transforms the data set to produce a 180 x 68 data set of variable means.
 The program is self contained and expects the input data files to be in its working directory.